bcgov/startup-sample-project-aws-serverless-TFC/functional-tests/Readme.md

 When using BrowserStack, the test scripts are running locally in your machine (or in GitHub) firing a remote browser in BrowserStack, in this case on the BrowserStack cloud, and the browser is opening the containers app page stored in AWS

 For this configuration you need
 - The sample serverless app installed in AWS.
-You also need the license plate (check `startup-sample-project-aws-serverless/Readme.md` for more information)
+You also need the license plate,  (check `startup-sample-project-aws-serverless/Readme.md` for more information)

 - An account with BrowserStack, once you have the account, you will access the values of `User Name` and `Access Key`.
 To run the test locally, you will need to type in terminal the following commands to add their values in your environment

-  `export LICENSE_PLATE=[LICENSE PLATE]`
+  `export LICENSE_PLATE=[LICENSEPLATE]`

   `export BROWSERSTACK_USERNAME=[BrowserStack user name]`